emscripten-core/emscripten/tools/ports/contrib/README.md

 def handle_options(options, error_handler):
   # options is of type Dict[str, str]
   # in case of error, use error_handler('error message')
+  # note that error_handler is guaranteed to never return
 ```
 2. A dictionary called `OPTIONS` (type `Dict[str, str]`) where each key is the
    name of the option and the value is a short description of what it does